How to create a social media marketing strategy for your small business

 - Wrapping up

 Step 1: Decide what you want to get out of social media

-Social scheduling tool Buffer suggests nine different goals based on the main reasons businesses use social media:
+Social scheduling tool Buffer suggests nine different social media marketing goals based on the main reasons businesses use social networks:

 - Increasing brand awareness